blaze/odo/docs/source/spark.rst

    SchemaRDD <-> list

-There are a few specialized, one-way paths for ``RDD``s that take advantage of Spark's built-in loaders:
+There are a few specialized, one-way paths for ``RDD`` that take advantage of Spark's built-in loaders:

 ::